GarrettJudd/Azure-UK-NHS/Data Warehouse/Azure Security and Compliance Blueprint - UK NHS Data Warehouse Overview.md

 This solution uses the following Azure services.
 Details of the deployment architecture are in the [Deployment architecture](#deployment-architecture) section.

 - Availability Sets
-    - Active Directory Domain Controllers
+    - Active Directory domain controllers
     - SQL Cluster Nodes and Witness
 - Azure Active Directory
 - Azure Data Catalog